Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Main results

+Our main result is the following optimal minimax rate of convergence. \begin{theorem} The sequence $a_n=n^{-\frac{2h}{2h+d}}$ is the optimal minimax rate of convergence on the class $\mathcal{D}^{(h,C,M)}$. \end{theorem}

+It should be stressed that the rate of convergence $n^{-\frac{2h}{2h+d}}$ is the same as in point regression with square error, see Theorems 3.2 and 5.2 in \citet{Gyorfi_2002} for the lower bound and upper bound, respectively.

+\begin{remark} As pointed out by a referee, conditions \textit{i)} and \textit{iii)} together with the integrability of $Y$ imply condition \textit{ii)} for some $M>0$.
+However, the dispersion, as measured by $M$, plays an important role throughout the proofs and, for this reason, we keep condition \textit{ii)} in order to obtain bounds as tight as possible. \end{remark}

-In the following, we study the convergence rate of the excess of risk in order to obtain the optimal minimax convergence rate.
-The reasoning is divided into three steps: \begin{enumerate} \item We provide in Section \ref{subsection:knn} an explicit and nonasymptotic upper bound for the excess of risk of the $k$-nearest neighbor model uniformly on the class $\mathcal{D}^{(h,C,M)}$; the upper bound is then optimized with a suitable choice of $k=k(n)$. \item In Section \ref{subsection:kernel}, we obtain similar results for the kernel model. \item We show in Section \ref{subsection:minimax} that $a_n=n^{-\frac{2h}{2h+d}}$ is a lower minimax rate of convergence; the main argument is that it is enough to consider a binary model when both the observation $Y$ and prediction $\hat F_X$ take values in $\{0,L\}$; we deduce that in this case, the $\mathrm{CRPS}$ coincides with the mean squared error so that we can appeal to standard results on lower minimax rate of convergence for regression. \end{enumerate} Combining these three steps, we finally obtain Theorem~\ref{th:optimal} providing the optimal minimax rate of convergence of the excess of risk on the class $\mathcal{D}^{(h,C,M)}$.
+The proof of Theorem~\ref{th:optimal} is divided into three steps: \begin{enumerate} \item We provide in Section \ref{subsection:knn} an explicit and non-asymptotic upper bound for the excess risk of the $k$-nearest neighbor model uniformly on the class $\mathcal{D}^{(h,C,M)}$; the upper bound is then optimized with a suitable choice of $k=k_n$. \item In Section \ref{subsection:kernel}, we obtain similar results for the kernel model. \item We show in Section \ref{subsection:lower-minimax} that $a_n=n^{-\frac{2h}{2h+d}}$ is a lower minimax rate of convergence; the main argument is that it is enough to consider a binary model when both the observation $Y$ and prediction $\hat F_X$ take values in $\{0,L\}$; we deduce that in this case, the $\mathrm{CRPS}$ coincides with the mean squared error so that we can appeal to standard results on lower minimax rate of convergence for regression. \end{enumerate} Combining these three steps, we finally obtain Theorem~\ref{th:optimal} providing the optimal minimax rate of convergence of the excess risk on the class $\mathcal{D}^{(h,C,M)}$.
 All the proofs are postponed to the Appendix.